Mardiyyah-Alominle/Rain-x-Meta-Hackathon/admin-dashboard/README.md

-# AestheticBot Admin Dashboard
+# Imran Store Admin Dashboard

-A modern, full-stack admin dashboard for managing the AestheticBot e-commerce platform.
+A modern, full-stack admin dashboard for managing Imran Store - a clothing and footwear e-commerce platform.

 ## 🚀 Features